Update COVID-19 in Indonesia: 4,223,094 confirmed infections, 142,413 deaths (06 October 2021)

 Cepu Oil Project; Banyu Urip Field

-The Banyu Urip oil field in East Java, part of the Cepu block, is the largest oil reserve (containing around 450 million barrels of oil) that Indonesia is yet to exploit and which can contribute significantly to Indonesia's oil production rates.
-This USD $2.5 billion project in which Exxon Mobil and state-owned enterprise Pertamina each hold a 45 percent stake (through subsidiaries Mobil Cepu and Pertamina EP Cepu) is expected to commence production in the first quarter of 2015.
-Production is estimated to reach 165,000 bpd in mid-2015.
+The table above shows that Indonesia's oil production has been in a state of decline.
+However, despite several oil & gas contractors in Indonesia have reduced their drilling activities due to low oil prices, there exists expectation of a rebound as several large Indonesian oil fields are to become operational.
+The Banyu Urip oil field in East Java, part of the Cepu block, is the largest oil reserve (containing around 450 million barrels of oil) that Indonesia is yet to exploit and which can contribute significantly to Indonesia's oil production volume.
+This USD $2.5 billion project in which Exxon Mobil and Pertamina each hold a 45 percent stake (through subsidiaries Mobil Cepu and Pertamina EP Cepu) came online in 2015.
+Production is estimated to reach a peak rate of 165,000 bpd in 2016.

 Future Outlook of the Oil Sector in Indonesia